firebase/firebase-ios-sdk/FirebaseTestingSupport/README.md

 xed Package.swift
 ```

-- Select (or add if not exists yet) a scheme for the test targte, e.g. `FirestoreTestingSupportTests`
+- Select (or add if not exists yet) a scheme for the test target, e.g. `FirestoreTestingSupportTests`

 - make required modifications and run tests as needed.